 This is UCF

 The University of Central Florida, founded in 1963, is one of the largest universities in the nation.
-Located in Orlando, Florida, UCF and its 13 colleges provide opportunities to more than 64,000 students, offering 210 degree programs from UCF’s main campus, hospitality campus, health sciences campus and its 10 regional locations.
+Located in Orlando, Florida, UCF and its 13 colleges provide opportunities to more than 64,000 students, offering more than 210 degree programs from UCF’s main campus, hospitality campus, health sciences campus, online and its 10 regional locations.

 Last year, Kiplinger’s and The Princeton Review ranked UCF as one of the nation’s best values for a college education.
 The Carnegie Foundation has classified UCF as an R1 Doctoral University with the highest research activity and community engagement.

 UCF, Florida’s largest university, promotes a diverse and inclusive environment.
 Students come from 50 states and 148 countries.
 Study abroad programs allow students to study and conduct research with 98 institutions in 36 countries.
 Students at UCF have been recognized throughout the world and include recipients of the Rhodes, Mellon and Goldwater scholarships.

 For Fall 2016, UCF has enrolled 289 National Merit Scholars.
 In 2015, UCF enrolled more National Merit Scholars and awarded more degrees than any other Florida university.
 The university confers more than 16,000 degrees annually, leading all other universities in the state.

 UCF is an academic, partnership and research leader in numerous fields, such as optics, modeling and simulation, engineering and computer science, business administration, education, the sciences including biomedical sciences, hospitality management and digital media.